- Energy Efficiency

 If you suspect the air in your home may not be as healthy as you need it to be, call the indoor air quality experts at SmartHouse and we can get you set up with an appointment to learn about your indoor air quality concerns, and see how we can help.
 From there, we may suggest some home improvements that can help (see below) or we may recommend further diagnostics, like an indoor air quality test to better pinpoint the issues in your home.

 Improving your IAQ begins with preventing future infiltration of these indoor pollutants and contaminants, and then implementing the ventilation and filtration systems necessary to get the existing contaminants in your home out of your breathing air.
-As we stated above, an energy audit will locate the total amount of air leakage in your home, so that the SmartHouse team can locate and permanently seal up any holes or gaps in a process called air sealing.
-An energy audit may also uncover any lapses in your insulation that could be causing indoor drafts, which can also contribute to poor IAQ.
+As we stated above, SmartHouse’s home performance experts can locate the total amount of air leakage in your home, so that we can locate and permanently seal up any holes or gaps.
+Our team may also uncover any lapses in your insulation that could be causing indoor drafts, which can also contribute to poor IAQ.

 Once we know your home has a proper seal, the whole-home experts at SmartHouse will make sure your air filters are up to par, and recommend any air purification systems or additional ventilation measures, like upgrading your oven range hood, bathroom fans, or even upgrading to a UV germicidal lamp to kill the viruses and bacteria that enter your HVAC system.